-Any parent or carer with a safeguarding concern regarding a child at the school, whether that concern has arisen within or outside of the school, should contact Janine Sabbagh, 020 8863 0877, by telephone at the earliest opportunity, or in her absence Caroline Cox, Fiona Ward or Lucy Kitchen.
+Any parent or carer with a safeguarding concern regarding a child at the school, whether that concern has arisen within or outside of the school, should contact Janine Sabbagh, 020 8863 0877, by telephone at the earliest opportunity, or in her absence, Fiona Ward.
 Any concerns sent through to the generic school email address are sent through to Janine Sabbagh, the DSL.